Variable star: Luminous red nova

 Luminous red novae are stellar explosions caused by the merger of two stars.
 They are not related to classical novae.
-They have a characteristic red appearance and very slow decline following the initial outburst.
+For a brief period prior to the merger event the two components share a common envelope, which is followed by a mass ejection event that expels the envelope.
+They have a characteristic red appearance and a lengthy plateau phase following the initial outburst.
+The luminosity of these transient events lies between those of novae and supernovae, and their evolution lasts from several weeks to months.
+The galactic rate of these events is 0.2 per year.

 Novae

-Novae are also the result of dramatic explosions, but unlike supernovae do not result in the destruction of the progenitor star.
-Also unlike supernovae, novae ignite from the sudden onset of thermonuclear fusion, which under certain high pressure conditions (degenerate matter) accelerates explosively.
-They form in close binary systems, one component being a white dwarf accreting matter from the other ordinary star component, and may recur over periods of decades to centuries or millennia.
-Novae are categorised as fast, slow or very slow, depending on the behaviour of their light curve.
-Several naked eye novae have been recorded, Nova Cygni 1975 being the brightest in the recent history, reaching 2nd magnitude.
+Classical novae are the result of dramatic explosions, but unlike supernovae these events do not result in the destruction of the progenitor star.
+They form in close binary systems, with one component being a white dwarf accreting matter from the other ordinary star component, and may recur over periods of decades to centuries or millennia.
+Novae ignite from the sudden onset of runaway thermonuclear fusion at the base of the accreted matter, which under certain high pressure conditions (degenerate matter) accelerates explosively.
+They are categorised by their speed class, which range from very fast to very slow, depending on the time for the nova to decrease by 2 or 3 visual magnitudes from peak brightness.
+Several naked eye novae have been recorded, V1500 Cygni being the brightest in the recent history, reaching 2nd magnitude in 1975.

+Recurrent novae are defined as having undergone more than one such event in recorded history.
+These tend to occur on higher mass white dwarfs and have smaller ejecta mass.
+M31N 2008-12a, a recurrent nova in the Andromeda Galaxy, erupts as often as every 12 months.
+It has an estimated mass close to the Chandrasekhar limit, and thus is a Type Ia supernova progenitor candidate.

 Dwarf novae

 Dwarf novae are double stars involving a white dwarf in which matter transfer between the component gives rise to regular outbursts.
+They are dimmer and repeat more often than "classical" novae.
 There are three types of dwarf nova: